-1914 Act.
-113 Under the operation of patronage by the Birrell regime in particular and with the advance of competitive entry in general, the lower ranks of the civil service in Ireland, in what has been called the 'Greening of Dublin Castle', by 1917 was becoming a more Catholic and nationalist apparatus.
-114 The membership of the 1917 GCICS, and the demands put forward in the Statement, attest the dominance in Irish civil service organisation that had been achieved by the lower (and therefore Catholic) grades of the second division and clerical staffs since the formation of the original 1911 committee; (Appendix.
-Table 4: General Committee of Irish Civil Servants.
-1917).
-The continued expansion of the state in Ireland is also reflected in the increase in the number of government departments represented on the committee; thirty-four as opposed to the twenty-nine of 1911.
-The new departments were the NHIC, the Department of National Service, the Ministry of Munitions, the Wages Board and the Ministry of Labour.
+As it became clear that Home Rule was once again subject to amendment the GCICS seized the opportunity to present a position paper to the Irish Convention requesting that any future proposals for an Irish government would address deficiencies in the clauses dealing with civil servants in the 1914 Act.
+151 Under the operation of patronage by the Birrell regime in particular and with the advance of competitive entry in general, the lower ranks of the civil service in Ireland, in what has been called the 'Greening of Dublin Castle', were becoming more Catholic and nationalist.
+152 The membership of the 1917 GCICS, and the demands put forward in the statement, attest the dominance in Irish civil service organisation that had been achieved by the lower (and therefore Catholic) grades of the second division and clerical staffs since the formation of the original 1911 committee.
+153 The continued expansion of the State in Ireland is also reflected in the increase in the number of government departments represented on the committee - thirty-four as opposed to the twenty-nine of 1911.
 All of the new departments were Irish branches of British departments.
-The 1917 committee also had delegates from twenty-one civil service organisations.
-The 1911 representative scheme of delegates from the professional. higher, second division and clerical grades had not been sustained.
+The 1917 committee also had delegates from twenty-one civil service associations.
+The 1911 representative scheme of delegates from the professional, higher, second division and clerical grades had not been sustained.
 Instead, the 1917 GCICS was composed of quasi-trade union associations representing the clerkdom of the lower grades only, along with representatives of departments.
-Separate delegates from the administrative and technical departments now represented the GPO.
-The Customs and Excise Federation (CEF) had withdrawn, presumably to pursue their own interests as a reserved service.
-Of the 114 delegates on the general committee, forty were from civil service associations, many of which were Irish branches of British organisations.
-The 1917 committee did represent a balanced mix of the new and old.
-Of the sixty-eight members of the 1911 general committee twenty-seven continued into the 1917 committee.
-But of the twenty-two members of the 1917 executive committee, six only had been a member of the original 1911 executive.
-Barlas, the veteran of the 1893 and 1911 executives was still chairman, likewise Healy the treasurer and McCarthy the secretary.
-Sam Sloan, of the second division officers, was now vice-chairman.
-The other long serving members were Dixon and Drennan, higher officers in the land commission.
-The sixteen other members of the executive were new.
+Of the 114 delegates on the general committee, 40 were from civil service associations, many of which were Irish branches of British organisations.
+In contrast to the general committee, which was still dominated by departmental delegates, association delegates dominated the executive committee.